visgl/math.gl/README.md

 ## Attribution

-math.gl heavily inspired by, and includes code, documentation and ideas from some of the most proven open source JavaScript math libraries, the awesome [`gl-matrix`](http://glmatrix.net/) and the THREE.js math library.
-Those libraries encouraged reuse which enabled math.gl to be built, and naturally math.gl does the same!
+math.gl was inspired by, and includes code, documentation and ideas from some of the most proven open source JavaScript math libraries, including the awesome [`gl-matrix`](http://glmatrix.net/) and the THREE.js math library.
+The generous open source licenses of those libraries encouraged reuse which enabled math.gl to be built, and naturally math.gl does the same.

 ## License

 MIT license.
-The libraries that math.gl are built on are also all open source under permissive licenses.
+Any code that math.gl has forked is also open source under permissive licenses.